Onset of nonlinear instabilities in monotonic viscous boundary layers

 It turns out that non trivial shear layer profiles are always linearly unstable with respect to Navier Stokes equations \cite{GGN3}.
 Two classes of linear instabilities appear.

 \begin{itemize}

-\item "Inviscid instabilities": instabilities which persists as $\nu$ goes to $0$.
+\item "Inviscid instabilities": instabilities which persist as $\nu$ goes to $0$.
 According to Rayleigh's criterium, such instabilities only occur for profiles $U_s$ with inflection points.
 They exhibit scales in $t$, $x$ and $y$ of order $O(1)$.
 The corresponding eigenvalue $\lambda$ has a real part $\Re \lambda$ of order $O(1)$.

 \item "Long wave instabilities" \cite{BG1}: these instabilities arise even in the case of concave profiles $U_s$, such that $U_s'' < 0$.
-They are characterized by a strong spatial anisotropy since their sizes are of order $O(1)$ in $y$ but of order $O(\nu^{-1/4})$ in $x$.
+They do not persist as $\nu$ goes to $0$ and are characterized by a strong spatial anisotropy since their sizes are of order $O(1)$ in $y$ but of order $O(\nu^{-1/4})$ in $x$.
 Moreover they grow very slowly, within time scales of order $O(\nu^{-1/2})$.
 The corresponding eigenvalue $\lambda$ has a real part $\Re \lambda$ of order $O(\nu^{1/2})$.

 \end{itemize}